griffreichert/Swaddle/README.md

 **Contributors**:
 Griffin Reichert
 Alex Schiffman

 ---

-### Summary ###
+## Summary of the Project ##

 This app was created for our IBE Capstone project.
-The goal of our app is to enable expecting couples to easily and securely doccument and share important pregnancy milestones.
+The goal of Swaddle is to enable expecting couples to share, celebrate, and preserve important pregnancy milestones with their loved ones.
+From our market research we learned that moms need to have control over who they share information with

-### Configuration ###
+## Configuration ##
 ---
 This app utilizes Expo, and a variety of dependencies which can be configured as follows.